Personal solitary retreats at Tara Mandala provide a rare and precious opportunity to be completely secluded and alone in a remote mountain setting.

 1984

-Lama Tsultrim’s master’s thesis is published as her first book, Women of Wisdom, a groundbreaking book on the lives of great Tibetan women practitioners (published by Routledge and Keegan Paul in London, now with Shambhala).
+After completing her master’s degree in Buddhist Studies and Women’s Studies from Antioch University, Lama Tsultrim’s thesis is published as her first book, Women of Wisdom, a groundbreaking book on the lives of great Tibetan women practitioners (published by Routledge and Keegan Paul in London, now with Shambhala).
 The book includes a chapter on Machig Labdrön.

 1986